 - A handy trick is to polish your doors with a wet fabric softener dryer sheet.
 Even newsprint is a handy wipe because of the ph of the sheets.

 Your bathroom is one of the most-used rooms in your home.
-When it has seen its day and it’s time to remodel, visit one or Metropolitan Bath and Tile’s 4 convenient showrooms (Bowie, Rockville, Towson, MD & Chantilly, VA).
+When it has seen its day and it’s time to remodel, visit one or Metropolitan Bath and Tile’s 4 convenient showrooms (Bowie, Rockville, Towson, MD & Annandale, VA).
 Our talented designers will be happy to give you a “clean” start with a gorgeous newly-designed room with the latest elements that are easy to maintain in your home – a true investment in your lifestyle’s time & quality.
 Visit our Inspiration Gallery for ideas.